ksu-cs-textbooks/cis527/content/4-directory-services/03-assignment.md

 Join your Windows 11 VM to the Active Directory Domain created in Task 2.
 Follow the steps and configuration details below:

 1. First, set static DNS entries on your Windows 11 VM.
 You **SHOULD NOT** set a static IP, just static DNS entries.
-Use the Windows Server IP address ending in `42` as the first entry, and the second entry should be the same one used on the server earlier (either your Ubuntu Server from Lab 3 or VMware's default gateway, whichever option you are using).
+Use the Windows Server IP address ending in `42` as the first entry, and the second entry should be the same one used on the server earlier (either your Ubuntu Server from Lab 3, VMware's default gateway, or a public DNS server, whichever option you are using).

 2. Join the system to the domain, following the instructions linked in the resources section below.